SlinkyPotato/degen-web/docs/contributing/contribution-guidelines.md

 When you feel the feature is ready to be battle tested, lint and test your code and run it through Prettier prior to pushing it.
 Submitting a PR will trigger this workflow anyway.
 However, the less we have to do to fix merge conflicts and failed workflows, the better.

 ##
-Once the branch is ready to be merged, push it to the repo and create a PR to the dev branch.
-From this point, it will follow the details set out in WORKFLOW.md.
+Once the branch is ready to be merged, push it to the repo and create a PR to the develop branch on the project repo.